- 1. Introduction

 3.1 How we will use your personal information.
 We will only use your personal information as set out in our https://foogin.com/privacy/.

-3.2 How Stripe will use your personal information.
-We use Stripe as our payment services provider.
-As part of those services, Stripe will have access to and will process your personal information including name, billing address and payment details.
-You can find out more about how Stripe processes payments and personal data on their website: https://stripe.com/gb/privacy
+3.2 How Stripe/PayPal will use your personal information.
+We use Stripe/PayPal as our payment services providers.
+As part of those services, Stripe/PayPal will have access to and will process your personal information including name, billing address and payment details.
+You can find out more about how Stripe processes payments and personal data on their website: https://stripe.com/gb/privacy.
+You can find out more about how PayPal processes payments and personal data on their website: https://www.paypal.com/uk/webapps/mpp/ua/privacy-full.

 4. Our rights to make changes to the platform and these terms